BenSieben/ChicagoCrimeDataAnalysis/README.md

     + crimeanalysis.py - holds main program to run

     + crimeanalysisconfig.py - holds constants to use in the program for configuring settings such as MongoDB connection values

+    + crimeanalysisfunctions.py - has all the functions to print out query options and the actual query implementations